Salesforce-VyTien/sforceProcessTDX/Slack Integration Guide.md

 Let's get started!

 ## 0 - Defining the Data Model
 There is some data model pre-work before you get to automating these processes.
 Class sessions are modeled as Campaigns, and the Chapter (Account) and Instructor (User) are added to the Campaign.
-Instructors are modeled as Salesforce licensed Users (because they need access to Work.com) AND Contacts (so that they can be listed as Campaign Members).
-Teaching Assistants are modeled as Chatter Free licenced Users (because they need access to the Chatter group) AND Contacts (so that they can be listed as Campaign Members).
-Yes, this is fraught with peril, but it's just a sample app...roll with it.
+Teaching Assistants are modeled as Contacts.

 ![Data Model](0.1 - data model.png)